BDC Hamburger Icon

 Bottom LineBottom line

 Protecting your business doesn’t have to break the bank.
 Educating your staff on staying safe online and implementing strong password policies can go a long way in preventing a ransomware attack.
-Need more peace of mind?
+Do you need more peace of mind?
 Consider taking out a cyber insurance policy.

 How do you remove ransomware?

-After an attack, focus on containing the malware in your network and preventing it from spreading.
-After all, you can’t get your business up and running until the threat is contained.
-Have your IT staff or outside support pinpoint, contain and clean up the malware.
-Only after that should you restore your data from backup.
-Don’t forget to alert your customers, investors and other critical constituents about the breach.
+You should alert your customers, investors and other critical constituents about the breach.
 They have a right to know, and you don’t want them to sue you for sitting on an attack.
 The more forthcoming and transparent you are, the more your clients will trust you.

 Ransomware is scary and costly, but it doesn’t have to mean the end of your business.
 If you follow the above tips and back up your data on a regular basis, you should be able to survive a ransomware attack.